future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 Only available for code tests with Performance levels.

-### Executor

-Executor: The executor version used - normally this will not affect your work in the Freecode Creator but it's provided for informational purposes.
-Different versions provide different functionality but may require changes on the implementation.
-This is locked and can only be changed by super-admins.

-### Freecode
+### Community

+**Public Implementation:**
-Allow others to copy your Freecode: When this is checked your Freecode will be available to other community members to copy and use as a starting point for their own Freecodes.
+: When this is checked your Freecode will be available to other community members to copy and use as a starting point for their own Freecodes.
   Only checking this will not allow them to see your solution.
   So it cant be used for cheating.

+**Public Solution:**
-Make solution publicly available: When you make your solution available members will be able to see and copy your solution.
+: When you make your solution available members will be able to see and copy your solution.
   So this can lead to "cheating", especially in the case of Exercises.

+**Use official tag:**
+: When this is checked your Freecode will have the official tag.

+**Is Flow:**
+: When this is checked your Freecode will have a flow, see more on the [Flow](Flow.md) page.

 ### Versioning